EldridgeMisnomer/NGen/README.md

 Lists can be told to repeat themeselves a fixed or random number of times using several different methods for picking the number of repetitions.
 This is useful if, for example, you're generating a person's name and you want to add the possibility of a second or even a third name drawn from the same pool.

 This is done by setting the Repeat Type.
-There are 4 different  repeat types: `fixed`, `uniform`, `normal`, and `weighted`.
+There are 4 different  Repeat Types: `fixed`, `uniform`, `normal`, and `weighted`.
 The default Repeat Type is `fixed`, but the number of repeats are set to zero, so Lists don't, by default, repeat themselves.

 **Note:** All numbers here refer to the number of *repetitions* not the number of instances; so 0 repetitions, still mean that a list will output once.
 To add the possibility of a list not outputting at all, you'll have to wait, because it hasn't been implemented yet.

-Repetition can currently only be set in generators, see [Setting Repeat Type in the Generator](#setting-repeat-type-in-the-generator) for more information.
+Repetition can be set in generators or in the header, see [Setting Repeat Type in the Generator](#setting-repeat-type-in-the-generator) or [Setting Repeat Type in the Header](#setting-repeat-type-in-the-header) for more information.

-The Repeat symbol is `&` and you choose the type by adding the first letter of the type after the symbol, so: `&f`, `&u`, `&n`, `&w`.
-If you omit the letter, a `normal` repeat type will be set.

 #### Fixed Repeat Type